Distance: 4.6 mi Elevation: 134 ft. Difficulty: Easy

 Overall, the flat terrain is an easy walk, but it is LONG!
 (Tips for your hike are at the bottom of the post).

-We saw a lot of giant cactuses that looked like trees, and discovered that they are the only opuntia cactus species that can grow like that.
-They hold a lot of water and can grow directly on the volcanic rock.
+We saw a lot of giant cactuses that looked like trees and discovered that they are the only opuntia cactus species that can grow like that.
+They hold a lot of water and can grow directly on volcanic rock.
 They are the habitat for the cactus finch.

 It was so tempting to stop, but we decided to be good law abiding citizens and headed another 20 minutes down to the cove where you’re allowed to snorkel and swim.

 Tortuga Bay is a spot where people have seen white tip reef sharks and occasionally tiger sharks, but when we tried snorkeling, the water was murky and all the fish were chased away from all the activity earlier in the day.

 We spent the rest of the afternoon hanging out along the beach taking photos of marine iguanas and various shore birds.
 I’m not much of a bird watcher, but it’s funny how going to a different country can make you look at everything with awe and wonder.
 I even spent a good amount of time capturing some of the birds that we apparently have back in the States.
 That’s what I get for not knowing my birds. :P

 These sand dunes are the highest part of the beach and are where green marine tortoises bury their eggs in the sand.